Community Shelter Supplies

 Some More Fallout Shelter Supply Info.

-Here is an interesting item of interest I have found in my CD documents.
-Fallout shelter supplies were available for purchase by Federal agencies and State and local governments.....
+Here is something of interest I have found in my CD documents.
+Fallout shelter supplies were available for purchase by Federal agencies and State and local governments..

 According to the Federal Civil Defense Guide Part D, Chapter 2, Appendix 2 Acquisition And Distribution Of Fallout Shelter Supplies.